 Turning a Temp Job Into a Full-Time Gig

-The negative aspect, Thomas said, occurs when you become complacent with temp jobs, because if they’re performed for too long a time, it can be difficult to progress in a career.
+There are many different methods to go about trying to land that health care career of your dreams these days.
+One is to work with a temp agency, or a service that places workers in temporary jobs.
+Temp agencies can have negative and positive connotations, according to Matthew Thomas, Graduate Employment Specialist at Concordeâs campus in Aurora, Colo.
+It all depends on how you use them to get to your desired health care career.
+The negative aspect, Thomas said, occurs when you become complacent with temp jobs, because if theyâre performed for too long a time, it can be difficult to progress in a career.
 However, there are many benefits as well.
 One is gaining experience and gaining confidence in your expertise.
-It also can help get exposure to various types of office environments and dynamics which can help you learn how to fit in “the real world.”
+It also can help get exposure to various types of office environments and dynamics which can help you learn how to fit in âthe real world.â Temp jobs also can allow you to show off your skills to a prospective employer.
+If you do a great job as a temp, they might want to offer a full-time job.
+It also provides great opportunities for networking within a company. âTemp to full-time is another great way to diversify your job search and land yourself some employment,â Thomas said.

 - Go above and beyond.
 Show how amazing you are.
 Treat the position as though it was a long job interview.
 This is an opportunity to expand your skillsets which makes you more valuable to an employer.

 - Be flexible.
 If youâre asked to do something out of your area of expertise, do it.
 It lets a company know how much you are interested in working for them.

 - If you have done a great job of putting your best foot forward, people in power positions will be inclined to hire you.

 - Donât be afraid to ask for the job.
 However, first ask for feedback on your performance as a temp.
 You donât want to approach an employer about a full-time job if youâve done a poor job as a temp.